 We recommend that hosts keep their vehicles fully fueled in order to make it easier for everyone to determine how much the guest should refill.
 Hosts and guests should keep fuel receipts for at least five (5) days in case there is any dispute by the other party.

-Please note that Tesla hosts may not charge guests for any Supercharger Idle Fee(s) they incur during the reservation unless the host has clearly explained Tesla’s policy in writing to their guests.
+Please note that Tesla hosts may not charge guests for any Supercharger Idle Fee(s) they incur during the trip unless the host has clearly explained Tesla’s policy in writing to their guests.

-More information about how travelers can pay for any costs incurred during a trip can be found here.
+More information about how guests can pay for any costs incurred during a trip can be found here.